 - Avoid the sun during peak hours.
 Avoid sun exposure as much as possible during the strongest sunlight hours of the day — typically from 10 a.m. to 4 p.m.
 Move your outdoor activities to a time earlier in the morning or later in the day.

 - Apply sunscreen liberally and often.
-Use a broad-spectrum sunscreen with an SPF of at least 15.
+Use a broad-spectrum sunscreen with an SPF of at least 30, even on cloudy days.
 Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or perspiring.

 - Watch for changes.
 If you notice a mole, freckle or bump that's changing in size, shape or color, talk to your doctor.
 Most skin nodules never become cancer, but catching cancer in its early stages increases the chances that treatment will be successful.